Skip to content

 3. Associative compounds 指事字(zhǐshìzì)

 Associative compound characters, also known as “指事字” (zhǐshìzì), form an intriguing category of Chinese characters.
 They consist of two parts: one representing a visual element and the other conveying the character’s meaning.
-Let’s delve into this category and examine a few examples that illustrate their visual significance.
+Let’s delve into this category and examine some examples illustrating their visual significance.

 Examples of Associative Compound Characters: